amits-project-system/Star_war_game/README.md

 🚀 Star War Game (Pygame)

 A simple 2D space shooting game built using Python and Pygame, where the player controls a spaceship, avoids enemies, and shoots bullets to score points.

+🎮 control:--
+*hover the mouse to the ship location and press the left click and there you go untill u clicked mouse left button where your mouse icon goes there your ship goes.
+*for better experience hover bit slowly

 🎮 Features :--